NU-CUCIS/ph5concat/README.md

 after another.

 ## Input HDF5 Files
+* Each file contains data from a single subrun.
 * Each file contains multiple groups, each representing a "relational database table".
 * Each group contains multiple datasets.
 The number of datasets in a group can